 Radiant Barrier: Overview

 Unlike standard insulation, radiant barriers work by reflecting radiant heat away from your house.

-It works by using a highly reflective film attached to one side of a base layer of plastic, cardboard, kraft paper, or oriented strand board.
-Sometimes, fiber is used to reinforce radiant barriers, making them easier to handle and more durable.
+It uses a highly reflective film attached to one side of a base layer of plastic, cardboard, Kraft paper, or oriented strand board.
+Often, fiber is used to reinforce radiant barriers, making them more durable and easier to handle.

 The reflective material reflects the solar radiant heat instead of absorbing it.
 That slows conductive and convective heat flow.

-However, that reflective ability only works when the reflective surface is facing an open air space.
-The air gaps help keep the foil ventilated, while lowering the temperature and keeping the air dry.
+However, that reflective ability only works when the reflective surface is facing an open-air space.
+The air gaps help ventilate the foil, lowering the temperature and keeping the air dry.

-There should be a gap of between ½ and ¾ inches for radiant barriers.
-This is true even if they are installed in a wall or under a roof.
-There still needs to be some sort of air gap.
+There should be a gap between ½ and ¾ inches for radiant barriers.
+This is true even if installed on a wall or under a roof.
+There still needs to be some air gap.

 Even though radiant barriers are associated with blocking the summer heat, they can also prevent your garage from losing heat in the winter.

 By facing the reflective part of the radiant barrier inside, it can reflect heat back into the garage.